Japanese Tree Care Techniques: What Yukitsuri & Niwaki Teach Us About Tree Care

 - Balanced weight distribution

-- Better light and airflow
+- Better light penetration and airflow

 Komomaki (菰巻き)